Ice Peak Formation: Upper assemblage

-Randomly oriented alkali basalt, hawaiite, trachybasalt, tristanite, mugearite, benmoreite and trachyte lavas and pyroclastic rocks comprise the upper assemblage.
-In addition to occurring on the gently sloping surface of the Big Raven Plateau, these rocks also form Camp Hill, Cache Hill, Ornostay Bluff, Koosick Bluff, The Neck and the upper portion of Ice Peak.
+Randomly oriented alkali basalt, hawaiite, trachybasalt, tristanite, mugearite, benmoreite and trachyte lavas and pyroclastic rocks form the upper assemblage.
+In addition to occurring on the gently sloping surface of the Big Raven Plateau, these rocks also form Camp Hill, Ornostay Bluff, Cache Hill, Koosick Bluff, The Neck and the upper portion of Ice Peak.
 Camp Hill is a small volcanic cone rising about 180 m above the southwestern portion of the Big Raven Plateau near the Mess Creek Escarpment.
 About 10 km to the southeast, the volcanic cone of Cache Hill rises about 120 m on a ridge between the Big Raven Plateau in the north and the Kitsu Plateau in the southwest.
 The Ornostay and Koosick bluffs are on the lower western flank of Ice Peak adjacent to the head of Sezill Creek.
 On the northern side of Sorcery Ridge east of the Big Raven Plateau, the roughly 300 m in diameter volcanic plug of The Neck rises 215 m above an east–west valley immediately south of Idiji Ridge.